dependents/Dependents/readme.md

   "config": "assets/js/config.js",
   "exclude": ['jquery.js', 'require.js'],
   "build_config": "assets/js/build.json",
-  "node_path": "/my/node/install/folder",
   "sass_root": "assets/sass",
 }
 ```

 Tip: If you like to open a separate windows in sublime for subdirectories of your project just put a `.deprc` file there too with the reduced/correct relative paths.

+**general setting**
+* `node_path`: (Optional) path to your node installation.
+A properly set `PATH` environment variable should preclude having to use this but for unusual cases we provide this setting.  `/usr/local/bin` is install path on OSX and Linux.
+In windows the `PATH` is set during by the Node.js installer (be sure to reboot)

 **javascript specific settings**
-* `root`: the ultimate/root path at which to limit dependent searching.
+* `root`: the ultimate/root path at which to limit js dependent searching.
 * `config`: (Optional) the path to your requirejs configuration file
 * `exclude`: (Optional) a list of paths and/or folder names to exclude from the search for dependents
  * Omitting folders that contain 3rd party libraries can drastically speed up the search for a large codebase.